 - Natural Sciences and Engineering Domain.

-The General Meeting elects the Academy Board from among its members and adopts the Academy’s rules and regulations.
+The General Assembly elects the Academy Board from among its members and adopts the Academy’s rules and regulations.

 The Young Academy

 The Young Academy is a platform of fifty young researchers (25-45 years of age) who are among the leading scientists and scholars in their fields.
 It organises inspiring activities focusing on interdisciplinarity, science policy, and the interface between science and society.
 Although facilitated by the Academy, the Young Academy operates independently.

 Society of Arts